reopenpilot/openpilot-archive/README.md

 ### 🧠 Conditional Experimental Mode (CEM)

-**["Experimental Mode"](https://blog.comma.ai/090release/#experimental-mode)** lets openpilot drive at the speed it thinks a human would to allow slowing for curves, stopping at red lights and stop signs, and adapting to traffic.
+**["Experimental Mode"](https://blog.comma.ai/090release/#experimental-mode)** lets openpilot drive at the speed it thinks a human would to allow slowing for curves, stopping at stoplights/stop signs, and adapting to traffic.
 The set cruise speed becomes an upper bound, not a target.
-This makes it powerful in complex scenarios, but it's still well, "experimental," and less predictable than **"Chill Mode"**.
+This makes it powerful in complex scenarios, but it's still well, "experimental", and less predictable than **"Chill Mode"**.

-**"Conditional Experimental Mode"** gives you the best of both worlds by automatically switching between **"Chill Mode"** for steady cruising and **"Experimental Mode"** for tricky situations.
+**"Conditional Experimental Mode"** gives you the best of both worlds by automatically switching between **"Chill Mode"** for steady cruising and **"Experimental Mode"** for more advanced situations.

 **"Conditional Experimental Mode"** switches into **"Experimental Mode"** when conditions like these are met:
 - Approaching curves and turns